 In November 2016, Scott became editor of History on the Net.
 Scott makes it his mission to explore neglected or forgotten corners of history that changed the world, no matter how strange or controversial.

 He has blogged on the U.S. Army’s failed experiment to use camels as pack animals in the 1840s southwest, failed presidential assassination attempts, and first-hand accounts of the Invasion of Normandy.

-If you want to learn more about Scott’s work, go to his website here.
+If you want to learn more about Scott’s work (including his public speaking and historical consulting work), go to his website here.

 The University of Kansas – Lawrence, Kansas Area (Aug 2017 – Present)